rusbal/simpleshop/README.md

 ## Agenda of the Task

 The scenario is that you are required to create an api server for an ecommerce application.
+If you want to create a web-app instead, please use react components in your implementation with tailwind css using webpacker.

 About the users: